mattyjsmith/academic-kickstart/content/post/Cancer Immunotherapy.md

 ## What are the treatments?

 For hundreds of years, even since the ancient Egyptians, physicians have been confounded by the origins of cancer and how to rid it of the body.
 William Halsted, a radical 19th surgeon, pioneered extensive removal of bodily tissue in an attempt to not only detach the original tumour but also avoid cancer cells reaching further into the body.
 Later, in 1896, Emil Grubbe used radiation to kill cancerous cells, the side effect was that it also killed healthy cells.
 Radiation is still used as a treatment because cancer cells do not have the ability to repair, but healthy cells do.
 Fast-forward into the 1940s, during the outbreak of World War Two, one of the first chemotherapy drugs, nitrogen mustard, was used to treat lymphoma.
 This too has side effects, chemotherapy drugs target rapidly dividing cells, such as cancer, but the body also has rapidly dividing healthy cells such as the skin and hair.
 Chemotherapy is cytotoxic: the drug kills cancer cells.
+In 1975, Cesar Milstein and Georges Kohler discovered the process to make antibodies.
+Antibodies are naturally occurring proteins within the immune system that bind to antigens and tag a foreign cell for attack by other parts of the immune system.
+This "tagging" process gave the success to targeted therapies, such as immunotherapy.

-## What about immunotherapy?
+## What are the types of immunotherapy?

 Since the late 20th century, the focus of research has been on targeted therapies; this form of treatment is cytostatic: the drug blocks the tumour cell proliferation.
 Targeted therapies act on specific molecular targets presenting on the surface of a cell membrane: the molecular targets are called antigens, which are proteins.